Overweight/ Unsafe Roads Truck Accidents

 - Single Axle: 20,000 pounds

 In some cases, the “Bridge Formula Weights,” introduced in 1975 to minimize damage to highway bridges, may require more axles or a longer wheelbase to help compensate for increased vehicle weight.
 In some cases, the formula could require lower gross vehicle weight.

-It’s worth pointing out that even trucks meeting legal weight standards pose a risk.
+It’s worth our Fort Lauderdale attorneys pointing out that even trucks meeting legal weight standards pose a risk.
 Research from the University of Michigan Transportation Research Institute found a strong statistical link between higher weights and an increased risk of truck-related traffic deaths.
 In fact, when a truck’s weight increases from 65,000 pounds to 80,000 pounds, the risk of an accident resulting in death increases 50 percent.